chris-hld/hoac/README.md

 The encoder extracts a set of transport audio channels and metadata.
 The decoder reconstructs low orders, and resynthesizes high orders from the input parameterization.

-The audio transport channel coding uses [Opus](https://github.com/xiph/opus) in discrete channel mode (implemented [here](https://github.com/xiph/opus-tools/pull/80)).
+The audio transport channel coding uses [Opus](https://github.com/xiph/opus) in discrete channel mode (implemented also [here](https://github.com/xiph/opus-tools/pull/80) and [here](https://github.com/xiph/opusfile/pull/45)).
 It is also possible to use other audio-codecs.

 The codec is currently prototyped for 5th order HOA (and higher), at a total bit rate of ~512 kbit/s for 'low', ~768 kbit/s for 'med', and ~1280kbit for 'high' profiles.

-Reference implementation for papers
+Reference implementation for papers:

 [C. Hold, L. McCormack, A. Politis and V. Pulkki, "Perceptually-Motivated Spatial Audio Codec for Higher-Order Ambisonics Compression", Accepted at IEEE ICASSP, 2024]